 As you move out of this stage, you've also evaluated your insurance needs including life and long-term care insurance.
 Our insurance 101 session walks through the various types of insurance in detail.

 Finally, to be ready to transition to financial freedom, you will have to put your high-interest debt behind you.
 Note I didn’t say ALL debt.
 Some debt is really just leverage.
 For example, if you’re a little short on your retirement savings, there’s nothing wrong with carrying a low-interest mortgage into retirement instead of spending investment dollars, which typically earn more than you’re paying in interest.
-If these things are on your mind, schedule a 1-to-1 coaching session with the MoneyNav team.

 “Being rich is having money.
 Being wealthy is having time.”